The Case for Change

 Outdated regulatory environments for businesses to use hard-copy documents.

 Siloed and incompatible digital systems hinder widespread digital adoption.

 Lack of universal standards leads to fractured trade processes.

-The ICC Digital Standards Initiative is headed by Oswald Kuyler, who is based in Singapore.
-The ICC Digital Standards Initiative operates in accordance with the management standards of ICC and under the guidance of a Governance Board comprising policymakers from governments and international organisations, including the Government of Singapore, Asian Development Bank and World Trade Organization.
+The ICC Digital Standards Initiative (DSI), based in Singapore, operates in accordance with the management standards of ICC and under the guidance of a Governance Board comprising policymakers from governments and international organisations, including the Government of Singapore, Asian Development Bank, World Trade Organization and World Customs Organization.